Making a Malpractice Case Against Your Doctor

 On the other hand, some doctors, such as obstetricians, gynecologists, cardiologists, and orthopedists, practice in specialized areas of medicine.
 These specialists are usually held to a national standard of care in a medical malpractice case.

-If the injured patient can prove medical negligence through qualified expert witness and testimony, the patient has satisfied the first step of proving a malpractice claim against the doctor.
-However, the injured patient must also show that the doctor's negligence resulted in certain injuries or damages.
+If the injured patient can prove medical negligence through qualified expert witness testimony, the patient may be able to file a malpractice claim against the doctor.
+However, the injured patient must also show that the doctor's negligence resulted in specific injuries or damages.

-What Damages Can You Receive for Medical Malpractice Compensation?
+What Damages Can You Receive When You Sue a Doctor for Medical Malpractice?

-Additional injuries sustained may result from medical complications or the need for follow-up medical procedures, such as future corrective surgeries.
+Unlike typical accident cases where someone's injuries arise during the crash or fall, in medical malpractice situations, additional injuries may result from medical complications or the need for follow-up medical procedures, such as future corrective surgeries.
 Potentially available damages in a medical malpractice suit against a doctor include:

 - Payment of all related medical and physical therapy bills